alex-a-soto/alexsoto/building-an-e-ink-laptop.md

 The hot-swappable battery and long battery life are essential for any portable setup, especially with an e-ink monitor.
 The T480 supports up to 64Gb of ram and two Nvme drives, providing plenty of power and expansion as a daily driver.

-Since the Dasung monitors connect via HDMI and receive power through USB, the T480 has all of the necessary ports without an adapter.
+Since the Dasung monitors connect via HDMI and receives power through USB, the T480 has all of the necessary ports without an adapter.
 Lastly, after removing the lid cover with the T480, there is room here to hack and mod the Dasung screen to the T480.

 ![](static/building-an-e-ink-laptop/t480-mobo.jpg){.ui .medium .spaced .image}
 ![](static/building-an-e-ink-laptop/t480-no-lcd.jpg){.ui .medium .spaced .image}